 Locate trucking companies and pilot car companies in the state of California:

 Legal load limits.

 California DOT legal load size & weight limitations for 18 wheeler semi-trucks:

-Length: Many measurements for semitrailers by California DOT seem very short because they are talking about the distance from the king-pin to the rear axle.
-So if you hear/see a small number make sure you get clarification.
+Length: Many measurements for semitrailers by California DOT seem very short because they’re referring to the distance from the king-pin to the rear axle.
 Also certain routes have restrictions on trailer sizes so if you are at any point confused please call the DOT and check California state shipping regulations before traveling.
 First of all for passenger related vehicles the maximum is 45′ in length overall on approved routes.
-Semi-trailers: for a single axle semitrailer the maximum length is 53′ overall as long as it has two axles.
-If it has only one axle the maximum is 38′ overall.
-The maximum overall legal combination length is 65′ for our sector of the trucking industry but for those who care to wager we will mention that there is some esoteric law for trucks pulling doubles or triples (dry box) that allows them to max out at 75 feet overall.
+Semi-trailers: for a single axle semitrailer the maximum length of the trailer allowed is 53′ overall as long as it has two axles.
+If it has only one axle the maximum trailer length is 38′ overall.
+The maximum overall legal combination length is 65′ for the heavy haul and oversize sector of the trucking industry however there are additional laws for trucks pulling doubles or triples (dry box) that allows them to max out at 75 feet overall.
 California also has classifications such as a “STAA” vehicle.
 You can have a look at green truck dimensions at: Truck Map (.pdf) for further clarification.

 Width: 8′ 6″ is the maximum with allowed to travel on any road in the state of California.

 Height: 14′ in the maximum legal height allowed to travel in the state of California.